kubernetes/kops/docs/cli/kops_create_cluster.md

       --kubernetes-version string        Version of kubernetes to run (defaults to version in channel) --master-count int32               Number of masters.
 Defaults to one master per master-zone --master-image string              Machine image for masters.
-Takes precedence over --image --master-public-name string        Sets the public master public name --master-security-groups strings   Additional precreated security groups to add to masters.
+Takes precedence over --image --master-public-name string        Domain name of the public Kubernetes API --master-security-groups strings   Additional precreated security groups to add to masters.
       --master-size string               Machine type for masters
-      --master-tenancy string            The tenancy of the master group on AWS.
-Can either be default or dedicated.
-      --master-volume-size int32         Instance volume size (in GB) for masters --master-zones strings             Zones in which to run masters (must be an odd number) --network-cidr string              Network CIDR to use
+      --master-tenancy string            Tenancy of the master group (AWS only): default or dedicated --master-volume-size int32         Instance volume size (in GB) for masters --master-zones strings             Zones in which to run masters (must be an odd number) --network-cidr string              Network CIDR to use